bigbluebutton/bbb-install/README.md

   * the latest build of the HTML5 client, and
   * the Green Light front-end to enable users to create accounts and manage rooms.

-Also, with a SSL certificate in place, your users can use Chrome and Safari to share the share audio/video/screen using WebRTC.
+When BigBlueButton is configured with an SSL certificate, the browsers Chrome and Safari will let users share their audio and video using WebRTC.

 The full source code `bbb-install.sh` is [here](https://github.com/bigbluebutton/bbb-install).
 To make it easy for anyone to run the script with a single command, we host the latest version of the script at `https://ubuntu.bigbluebutton.org/bbb-install.sh`.